amartincastro/amartincastro-card/README.md

 In case you ever need my information and all you have is a terminal and `npm`.

 ## Usage
- At some point I will figure out how npm publish works and you will be able to do:

 ```bash
 npx amartincastro